 Let’s pretend it’s Meatless Monday, even though it’s Wednesday.
 I’m a big fan of meatless meals in general, and try to eat them at least once a week.
-While I’m generally pretty satisfied with a mushroom risotto or butternut squash noodles, all of these meals have to pass the “husband test.”
+While I’m generally pretty satisfied with a mushroom risotto (or even mushroom oatmeal for dinner) or butternut squash noodles, all of these meals have to pass the “husband test.”
 This Mushroom & Lentil Ragu certainly did.

 A sure sign that a meatless meal did not have enough substance?
 A few hours after dinner, Jeff sneaks off to the kitchen and returns with a handful of peanuts.
 And then does it again.
 And then maybe makes some popcorn.

 Usually by this point, my stomach is rumbling too, so I grab my own bowl of popcorn.
 That’s when I’ve realized that my vegetarian dinner clearly didn’t have enough substance to get us through until breakfast the next morning.

 About this Mushroom & Lentil Ragu for pasta:

 This Mushroom & Lentil Ragu is, without a doubt, the most satisfying meatless meal I have ever made.
 I think that both lentils and mushrooms have a quite “meaty” quality to them, and knew they would sub in for meat in a ragu pretty seamlessly.